-The city was founded in 1776 as Ekaterinoslav on the north bank of the Dnieper River.
+The town was founded as Ekaterinoslav on the north bank of the Dnieper River in 1776.
 The settlement was moved to its present site on the south bank according to tsar’s decree in 1786.
 Since 1783, the town was the center of Ekaterinoslav region ruled by governor-general.

 Despite the bridging of the Dnieper River in 1796 and the growth of trade in the early 19th century, Ekaterinoslav remained small until 1880s, when the railways were built (in 1884) to Odessa, Donets Basin, and Moscow and industrialization began.

 After the Second World War, it was rebuilt and again became one of the most important industrial centers in the USSR - one more large enterprise was opened there - Yuzhny machine-building plant (rocket and space industry).

 With electric power from the cascade of hydroelectric plants on the Dnieper River, iron ore from Krivoy Rog, manganese from Nikopol, coal from Donets Basin, natural gas from Shebelinka, a huge iron and steel industry grew up in the city.

 Local engineering industries produce electric locomotives, agricultural machinery, mining and metallurgical equipment, presses and other heavy machinery.

 The average temperature is 8,5 degrees C above zero, it is the lowest (5,5 degrees C below zero) in January and the highest in July (21,3 degrees C above zero).

 Dnipro has a university and teaching institutes of mining, agriculture, chemical technology, metallurgy, medicine and railway and constructional engineering.

-Three seven-pointed stars on Dnepropetrovsk coat of arms mean:
+Three seven-pointed stars on the Dnipro coat of arms mean:

 Eternity - the meaning of a star in heraldry;